PR2EN1: Pointers

 Reminder on style

-• Your code should be easily readable
+• Your code should be easily readable and maintainable

-• Simple over bloated
+• Prefer simple over bloated and overengineered code

 Tasks

-Lab task 1: Pointer to a variable
+Lab task 1 [W01-1]: Pointer to a variable

 This is a classical swap the two values in a function task.
+Try to solve this task by instructions and slides alone, without using outside help or materials.

 Download the starter code here: https://blue.pri.ee/ttu/files/iax0584/aluskoodid/t1_swap_template.c